1.

 Patients with carcinosarcomas are not candidates for fertility-sparing surgery regardless of the age

 Patients with carcinosarcomas should be treated with adjuvant Carboplatin/Taxol.
-This is the preferred
+This is the

 Ovarian Carcinosarcoma: